RitaSchmidt/Shuffle3DGRE/README.md

 # Shuffle3DGRE
 An open (via Pulseq) 3D gradient echo sequence supporting multiple Cartesian trajectory options for reducing physiological fluctuation artifacts
 ====================================================================
+See attached GIF images that demonstrate an MRI slice of a brain acquired with different trajectories
 %
 % General